sirkon/ldetool/PERFORMANCE.md

 user	0m20.992s
 sys	0m1.008s
 ```
-It is indeed, only two times slower.
-Still, it doesn't signal errors, it only can work upon columned files.
+It is indeed, only three times slower.
+Still, it doesn't signal errors, it only can work upon columned files and, finally,
+it just doesn't have an infrastructure.
 #### sed
 ```
 $ time sed -E 's/^(.*?)\|.*?\|.*?\|.*?\|(.*?)\|.*$/\1|\2/g' data | wc -l